I am a fickle consumer who makes choices largely from research and empiricism rather than from … Continue reading

 Village People

-Even as an old fart, I embrace the holidays: decorating the Christmas tree, hanging stockings, and scattering … Continue reading
+Even as an old fart, I embrace the holidays: decorating the Christmas tree, hanging stockings, and … Continue reading

 Autumn leaves